New Spain: Valley of Puebla

-Administratively Puebla was far enough away from Mexico City (approximately 160 km) so as not to be under its direct influence.
+Administratively Puebla was far enough from Mexico City (approximately 160 km) so as not to be under its direct influence.
 Puebla's Spanish town council (cabildo) had considerable autonomy and was not dominated by encomenderos.
 The administrative structure of Puebla "may be seen as a subtle expression of royal absolutism, the granting of extensive privileges to a town of commoners, amounting almost to republican self-government, in order to curtail the potential authority of encomenderos and the religious orders, as well as to counterbalance the power of the viceregal capital."

 During the "golden century" from its founding in 1531 until the early 1600s, Puebla's agricultural sector flourished, with small-scale Spanish farmers plowing the land for the first time, planting wheat and vaulting Puebla to importance as New Spain's breadbasket, a role assumed by the Bajío (including Querétaro) in the seventeenth century, and Guadalajara in the eighteenth.
-Puebla's wheat production was the initial element of its prosperity, but it emerged as a manufacturing and commercial center, "serving as the inland port of Mexico's Atlantic trade."
-Economically, the city received exemptions from the alcabala (sales tax) and almojarifazgo (import/export duties) for its first century (1531–1630), which helped promote commerce.
+Puebla's wheat production was the initial source of its prosperity, but it emerged as a manufacturing and commercial center, "serving as the inland port of Mexico's Atlantic trade".
+Economically, the city was exempted from the alcabala (sales tax) and almojarifazgo (import/export duties) for its first century (1531–1630), which helped promote commerce.

-Puebla built a significant manufacturing sector, mainly in textile production in workshops (obrajes), supplying New Spain and markets as far away as Guatemala and Peru.
-Transatlantic ties between a particular Spanish town, Brihuega, and Puebla demonstrate the close connection between the two settlements.
-The take-off for Puebla's manufacturing sector did not simply coincide with immigration from Brihuega but was crucial to "shaping and driving Puebla's economic development, especially in the manufacturing sector."
-Brihuega immigrants not only came to Mexico with expertise in textile production, but the transplanted briocenses provided capital to create large-scale obrajes.
+Puebla built significant textile production in workshops (obrajes) supplying New Spain and markets as far away as Guatemala and Peru.
+Transatlantic ties between a particular Spanish town, Brihuega, and Puebla demonstrated the close connection between the two settlements.
+The growth in Puebla's manufacturing sector did not simply coincide with immigration from Brihuega but was crucial to "shaping and driving Puebla's economic development".

+Brihuega immigrants came to Mexico with expertise in textile production, and the transplanted briocenses provided capital to create large-scale obrajes.
 Although obrajes in Brihuega were small-scale enterprises, quite a number of them in Puebla employed up to 100 workers.
 Supplies of wool, water for fulling mills, and labor (free indigenous, incarcerated Indians, black slaves) were available.
 Although much of Puebla's textile output was rough cloth, it also produced higher quality dyed cloth with cochineal from Oaxaca and indigo from Guatemala.
 But by the eighteenth century, Querétaro had displaced Puebla as the mainstay of woolen textile production.